G00410424/emerging_technologies/README.md

 The trigram model in JSON format is contained in the output file trigrams.json, where each trigram sequence is represented by a key and its frequency by a value.
 The notebook that defines and runs the export function is called trigrams.ipynb.

+### References
+This project draws on concepts from natural language processing, statistical text modeling, and Python programming.
+The following resources and inspirations were used:

+1. **N-gram Modeling and Statistical Language Processing:** Manning, Christopher D., and Hinrich Schütze.
+Foundations of Statistical Natural Language Processing.
+MIT Press, 1999.
+This book provided foundational insights into n-gram language models, which underpin the trigram model in this project.
+2. **Python JSON Documentation:** Python Software Foundation.
+Python Standard Library Documentation: json module.
+Available at https://docs.python.org/3/library/json.html.
+The JSON documentation was referenced for exporting the trigram model to JSON format.
+3. **Regular Expressions in Python:** Python Software Foundation. re — Regular expression operations.
+Available at https://docs.python.org/3/library/re.html.
+The re module documentation helped guide the text-cleaning process.
+4. **Project Gutenberg:** Project Gutenberg Free eBook Collection.
+Available at https://www.gutenberg.org/.
+Texts from Project Gutenberg were used as the source material for constructing the trigram model.
+5. **Random Sampling and Weighted Choice:** Random.choices() Function.
+Python Standard Library Documentation.
+Available at https://docs.python.org/3/library/random.html.
+Documentation on random.choices() was referenced for weighted random selection in generating text sequences based on the trigram model.

 ---

 ## ELIZA Chatbot Project